oceanprotocol-archive/dev-ocean/doc/development/squid.md

 balance= ocean.getBalance(address)
 ```

-* **requestTokens** - SYNC.
+* **requestTokens** - ASYNC.
 Request a number of Ocean Tokens for an address.
 Returns a boolean to know if everything was right.
 ```
-result= ocean.requestTokens(account_address, amountTokens)
+result= ocean.requestTokens(account, amountTokens)
 ```

 * **searchAssets** - SYNC.
 Given a search query, returns a list of the DDO's matching with that query